We’re more concerned than ever about how our returns are generated and what our invested money is going towards.

 And if you’re particularly interested in investing in wind energy there is the Greencoat UK Wind trust.

-The FTSE 250 constituent invests in the UK’s wind farms and currently has a dividend yield above 5% too.
+The mid cap market constituent invests in the UK’s wind farms and currently has a dividend yield above 5% too.

 These firms have ESG credentials coming out of their ears but that’s not to say blacklisting firms based on ethical concerns is absolutely the best way forward.